-HTML and CSS simple tips and tricks for your website
+HTML simple tips and tricks for your website

 The goal of this page is to help you with easy tricks to make the HTML of your website accessible, readable by everyone and optimized for low bandwidth.